LeadWoods0902/DandD_Nightmare_Plague/Recaps/Main Narrative Recap.md

 Earth Genasi
 # Important NPCs
 ## Elaine Gjalla
 Close-Friend and aide to The Mistress of Brokvar; Elaine was sent to meet Chancellor Sturgis, his daughter and their companion Duska Von Mori in Virmarr to escort them safely to the capital.
-But after a series of chance encounters, Elaine with the amnesiac Mazikeen, the enslaved twins Bismuth & Jasper and the wizard with the broken mind,
+But after a series of chance encounters, Elaine returned to Brokvar with more than was bargained for: with the amnesiac, the enslaved and the broken minded,
 ## Mistress
 ## Ven-Dryk
 ## Father Naestor